 Study with a community of experienced investigators conducting research in several areas of focus:

 Precision Health – Evidence-based customized approach to health that incorporates genomics, environment and lifestyle.
 Offers opportunities for implementation of genomics and other precision health tools in multiple areas of health care to improve patient and population-level outcomes.

-Clinical Innovation – Advancing approaches using ideas, processes, products, procedures or interventions and health system changes to benefit the health of individuals, groups and populations.
+Health Innovation – Advancing approaches using ideas, processes, products, procedures or interventions and health system changes to benefit the health of individuals, groups and populations.
 Study in clinical innovation focuses on patient-centered care and simulation, mHealth, eHealth, wearable technology, robotics and other emerging technologies.

 Population Health – Improving health outcomes of a group of individuals, families and/or communities, reducing health disparities within groups with chronic illness, co-morbidity and mortality, including racial and ethnic minority, LGBT and rural residents.

 This program pairs a postdoctoral fellow with an experienced faculty mentor who has active (or within the last two years) national research funding, shares a research interest and is able to supervise the fellow's research training.
 In addition to conducting supervised research, postdoctoral training will involve auditing advanced coursework in the School and active participation in a Duke interdisciplinary center related to the fellow's research area.
 Successful candidates must identify and work with a School of Nursing mentor.
-U.S. citizens and permanent residents are eligible to apply.
+U.S. and international citizens and permanent residents are eligible to apply.